 That letter is, then, the preamble, written weeks before, to this extraordinarily rare manuscript (both, in the Shapell Manuscript Collection): Leon Frank Czolgosz's signed confession that, give or take a few minutes, at 4:00 o'clock in the afternoon on September 6, 1901, he shot the 25th President, William McKinley.

 Vice President Theodore Roosevelt, at the same time, was on an island in Lake Champlain, preparing to address the Vermont Fish and Game League, when he was pulled aside, abruptly, and told that the President had been shot.
-Whether McKinley would live or die was, at that moment, uncertain - and Roosevelt, even as a prepared leave the island, by rowboat, by yacht, by train, wired immediately for more information.
+Whether McKinley would live or die was, at that moment, uncertain - and Roosevelt, even as he prepared leave the island - by rowboat, by yacht, by train - wired immediately for more information.
 He hastily scrawled on the back of a railroad timetable a 27-word message (also present in the Shapell Manuscript Collection):

 Director of Hospital or House at which President lies Buffalo NY. / Wire me at once full particulars to Van Ness House Burlington Vermont.
 Theodore Roosevelt / Vice President